rundeck/docs/docs/learning/howto/ssh-on-linux-nodes.md

 The key can be found in the following path:` /home/rundeck/.ssh/id_rsa.pub`

 **Note:** On RPM/DEB based installations, this key can be found at `/var/lib/rundeck/.ssh/id_rsa.pub` path.
-For [WAR-based](https://docs.rundeck.com/docs/administration/install/jar.html#installing-as-an-executable-war) installations, add the public key content of a previously keypair created with `ssh-keygen -m PEM` command on the remote `authorized_keys` file (/`home/USERNAME/.ssh/authorized_keys`).
+For [WAR-based](/administration/install/jar.md#installing-as-an-executable-war) installations, add the public key content of a previously key pair created with `ssh-keygen -m PEM` command on the remote `authorized_keys` file (`/home/USERNAME/.ssh/authorized_keys`).

 ## Configuring Rundeck

 Rundeck can store the authentication keys necessary to authenticate to our Linux example host in Rundeck’s built-in Key Storage.

-1. Click on the System Menu (gear icon) and choose "Key Storage".
+1. Click on the System Menu (gear icon) and choose **Key Storage**.
     ![Key Storage Menu](@assets/img/howto-ssh-keystoragemenu.png)
-1. Click on the “Add or Upload a Key” button to create a new entry in the Rundeck Key Storage.
+1. Click on the **Add or Upload a Key** button to create a **New entry** in the Rundeck Key Storage.
     ![Add Key Entry](@assets/img/howto-ssh-addkey.png)
-1. “Key Type” select “Private Key”.
+1. For *Key Type* select `Private Key`.
-1. Add Rundeck instance private key file content in “Enter text”  that key is located at `/var/lib/rundeck/.ssh/id_rsa`.
+1. Add Rundeck instance private key file content in *Enter text*.
+The key is located at `/var/lib/rundeck/.ssh/id_rsa`.
-1. In “Storage path” it’s possible to define specific “subfolders” for the keys if needed, for this example just leave it blank.
+1. In **Storage path** it’s possible to define specific subfolders for the keys if needed, for this example just leave it blank.
-1. In the “Name” textbox enter a key name that corresponds to the rundeck host, in this example is just “rundeck” (now the Key Storage entry is `keys/rundeck`).
+1. In the *Name* textbox enter a key name that corresponds to the rundeck host, in this example is just `rundeck` (now the Key Storage entry is `keys/rundeck`).
     ![Key Entry](@assets/img/howto-ssh-keyentry.png)

 ## Adding Nodes